meshcloud/meshcloud-docs/docs/meshstack.gcp.index.md

 #### Billing Account owned by a different organization

-To use a billing account that is owned by a different organization the permissons for `meshfed-service` user need to be adjusted.
+In order to use a billing account that is owned by a different organization the permissons for `meshfed-service` user need to be adjusted.

 Operators create a custom role `meshfed-billing-creator` in the organization that owns the target billing account with the following permisson